kiocode/xenon/docs/Tasks Organization.md

 - [ ] understand if toggle menu visiblity key is for game config or ui config
 - [ ] add health bar
 - [ ] merge track mouse withthe system get mouse fn
-- [ ] move hkpresent in another clas
+- [ ] move all "use" var in a cheatconfig that will be share by any service

 ## InProgress